TestCentricity/tc_multi_webdriver_sample/README.md

 to demonstrate the instantiation of multiple WebDriver instances within a test case or test scenario to support the verification of real-time multiple user interactions across multiple concurrent browsers.

+Beginning with TestCentricity™ Web version 4.4.0, the `TestCentricity::WebDriverConnect.initialize_web_driver` method accepts an optional `options` hash for specifying desired capabilities (using the W3C protocol), driver type, driver name, endpoint URL, device type, and desktop web browser window size information.
+TestCentricity also now supports the instantiation of multiple WebDriver objects to establish connections with, and coordinate test execution between multiple desktop and/or mobile web browser instances.

+Some use cases for the verification of real-time multiple user interactions across multiple concurrent browsers or devices are:
+- Chat, Messaging, or Social Media apps/web portals used by one or more users interacting in real time (posts, reposts, likes)
+- Ride Hailing/Sharing Services with separate Rider and Driver experience apps/web portals
+- Food Delivery Services with a Customer app for finding restaurants and ordering food, a Restaurant app for fulfilling the food order and coordinating delivery, and a Driver app for ensuring delivery of the order to the customer
+- Learning Management/Student Engagement platforms that allow teachers to monitor student engagement and progress on assigned activities and support for remote real-time collaboration between students and teachers

 This project was inspired by [**Edition 118 (Testing Real-Time User Interaction Using Multiple Simultaneous Appium Sessions)**](https://appiumpro.com/editions/118-testing-real-time-user-interaction-using-multiple-simultaneous-appium-sessions) on the Appium Pro web site.